akankshak16/PurePaw/README.md

 Branding and Design:
 The "PurePaws" brand embodies warmth, trust, and health-conscious care.
 A nature-inspired color palette, a minimalistic yet engaging design, and an easily recognizable logo will reinforce our brand identity.
-Consistent navigation, i
+Consistent navigation, intuitive page layouts, and visually appealing imagery will enhance user experience.